The tasks of the provincial administration can be classified into two categories

 - The Provincial Executive.
 The members each have their own portfolios, being the specific responsibilities assigned to them.
 Together, they are responsible for the daily management of the province.

-The Queen's Commissioner
+The King's Commissioner

-The Queen's Commissioner presides over the Meetings of the Provincial Council.
+The King's Commissioner presides over the Meetings of the Provincial Council.
 This means that in this capacity he is to ensure that the meeting passes off in an orderly manner.
 During the meeting, he is not allowed to vote on the subject discussed.
-In addition, the Queen's Commissioner presides over the meeting of the Executive.
+In addition, the King's Commissioner presides over the meeting of the Executive.
 In these meetings, though, he is entitled to the vote.
 He also has another important tasks.
 Together with the other members of the Executive he represents the interests of the Province Fryslân with the national government in The Hague and the European authorities in Brussels.
 Frequently he pays working visits to the Frisian municipalities.
 If necessary, he mediates in administrative conflicts.
 He also advices the Minister of the Interior for appointment of mayors for the Frisian Municipalities.
 In the event of calamities, he has coordinating powers in the fields of public order en security.

 Fryslân in figures